 - 25 Grams unsalted butter (room temperature)

-- 2 Tbsp dried cranberry, measured then finely chopped
+- 2 tablespoon dried cranberry, measured then finely chopped

 - Optional topping: (Sea Salt Flakes ex.
 Maldon)